-Here’s a list of the 42 such haunted places in India carefully mapped out for your benefit.
+Here’s a list of the 47 most haunted places in India:

 The ghost town of Bhangarh is one of the scariest, spookiest places you could possibly imagine, not to mention, one of the most haunted places in India.
 Situated near a popular forest, this town is now slowly luring visitors from around the area, and country, for all the wrong reasons.